anywherelearning

 Not every moment outdoors needs to be a lesson.
 In fact, some of the most important learning happens when there's no agenda at all.
 Unstructured outdoor play, including climbing trees, building forts, digging holes, splashing in creeks, develops risk assessment, physical confidence, creativity, and independence in ways that structured activities can't.

-We wrote about why "just let them play" is legitimate education because it's something homeschool parents struggle with.
+We wrote about why "just let them play" is legitimate education because it's something every parent struggles with.
 There's a voice in your head that says your kids should be "doing something productive."
 But a child building a stick fort IS being productive.
 They're negotiating with siblings, solving engineering problems, managing risk, and developing the kind of physical literacy that comes only from free movement in natural spaces.

 The research on unstructured outdoor play is striking.
 The American Academy of Pediatrics 2018 clinical report "The Power of Play" documents how free play supports executive function, self-regulation, and stress reduction.
 And Sandseter and Kennair's 2011 review on risky play explains the injury paradox: children who are allowed to climb, jump, and explore physical limits develop more accurate risk assessment, which often leads to fewer serious injuries over time, not more.